-The information below reflects cases from November 6 – November 19, 2020.
+The information below reflects cases from January 4 - 15, 2021.
 This information is compiled by our TCSS Department of Health Services, working in conjunction with administration at local schools.
 Scroll to the bottom of this page for all previous updates.

-During this time period, a total of 1087 students or employees have had to quarantine, due to possible COVID-19 exposure.
-This is approximately 6.8 percent of our current on-campus population.
+During this time period, a total of 713 students or employees have had to quarantine, due to possible COVID-19 exposure.
+This is approximately 3.9 percent of our current on-campus student and employee population.
 TCSS identified these individuals following Alabama Department of Public Health guidelines.
 They were not identified because they displayed COVID-19 symptoms, but because they were determined to be close contacts of positive cases within our schools.

 At this time, we do not have a total number of faculty/staff who have quarantined due to COVID-19 exposure since the start of school.
-However, on November 20, 2020, approximately 113 employees were listed as absent under the “COVID-19” absence code.
-This is just less than five percent of our 2,275 employees.
-This does not mean an individual has a COVID-19 diagnosis, but they may have been exposed to COVID-19 or needed other COVID-19 related leave.
-COVID-related absences, on top of the other typical reasons for employee absences, create a greater need for substitute teachers.
-While we are working to secure as many substitutes as possible, many of our regular substitutes are unavailable due to COVID-19.
+However, the total numbers of positive COVID-19 cases and individuals who have had to quarantine during this time period (numbers noted above in paragraphs three and four) include faculty and staff members.
+COVID-related absences, on top of the other typical reasons for employee absences, create a greater need for substitutes.
 We encourage anyone who is available and wants to support our schools to consider becoming a substitute teacher, substitute nurse, or filling another role as a substitute in our schools.
 This is one of the most impactful ways someone can help our schools right now.
 Information on becoming a substitute is available on the front page of our TCSS web site.